Cherreads

 VIEW MORE

-Chapter 1 - Chapter One: The Shadow of Freedom Is freedom
+Chapter 1 - Chapter 1: The Shadow of Freedom

-Is freedom something we possess… or a being that breathes through us?
+Is freedom something we own… or something that quietly inhabits us?

-A question that haunts me whenever I try to breathe for no reason.
+A question that stalks me every time I try to breathe without reason.

-I sat slowly, a heavy exhale escaping my chest.
+I sat up slowly, a heavy breath slipping from my chest.

 "Looking at the sky is relaxing."